Why Is My Guinea Pig Losing Weight?

 - 700–900 grams for females

-It might seem counterproductive, but you don’t want underweight guinea pigs to gain immediately.
+It might seem counterproductive, but you don’t want underweight guinea pigs to gain weight rapidly.
 Any changes in their body weight must be gradual so that their bodies can adjust properly.
 It is also very difficult to get adult pigs to gain weight that they’ve lost.
 Do not try to force the process by overfeeding certain items.
 A guinea pig’s weight will eventually settle to a healthy range if they are getting the proper nutrients and their health problem is being properly addressed.

-Always provide unlimited access to hay for your guinea pig whether it is healthy or sick.
+Always provide unlimited access to hay for your guinea pig, whether it is healthy or sick.
 This is the staple of their diet that aids digestion and keeps their teeth at the proper length.

-- Alfalfa.
-This hay is normally used for malnourished, pregnant, nursing, or young guinea pigs.
+- Alfalfa: This hay is normally used for malnourished, pregnant, nursing, or young guinea pigs.
 It should not be used for adult pigs due to its high calcium content.
 Alfalfa is rich with more protein, calories, and nutrients, so it’s great to feed underweight pigs temporarily.

-- Readigrass.
-This can be added in moderation to the staple hay as it is high in protein and fiber.
+- Readigrass: This can be added in moderation to the staple hay as it is high in protein and fiber.
 It is less common than other hays and a bit harder to find.

 - Oat hay is high in fiber and low in calcium.
 High fiber hays are great for promoting gut health.
 It can also help with weight gain.

 As for what you should choose, it can vary greatly.
-It is always a good thing to provide a decent variety of vegetables, however some should be more limited than others.
+It is always a good thing to provide a decent variety of vegetables; however, some should be more limited than others.
 The focus should be green leafy vegetables.
-Cruciferous vegetables can cause gas so they should be avoided or severely limited.
+Cruciferous vegetables can cause gas, so they should be avoided or severely limited.
 Iceberg lettuce and potatoes (not sweet potatoes) should also not be used.
 Certain veggies like carrots and most fruits have a lot of sugar that can be harmful to guinea pigs, so use in moderation.
 Although, some fruits can aid in weight gain.